 Drunemeton Micro-Nation of Indigenous Peoples is a self-determined micro-nation composed of sovereign, indigenous peoples, declared under Natural Law.
 We are working towards ensuring our micro-nation offers independence, security and protection of rights for our members.

-We are currently based in various locations in and around Hertfordshire and East of England, U.K. with the intention of developing fully functioning, self-sufficient communities on the ground as soon as we can.
+Our members are currently based in various locations in and around Hertfordshire and East of England, U.K. with the intention of developing fully functioning, self-sufficient communities on the ground when we can.
+In the meantime, we are a community with our events based on self-sufficiency, natural health, and sovereignty, which anyone, even non-members, is welcome to attend and share in.

 We invite you to take a look around our website to see what we’re up to, especially our Constitution summarising our core values and principles, the Community Interest Projects we’re in the process of setting up, our Library which summarises some of the research we’ve done, and how to become a member of our micro-nation.